 MENAS is the Middle East Gulf operations division of the London-based ‘International Foundation for Aids to Navigation’ (IFAN), and is the only independent Aids to Navigation authority in the world, with no country affiliation or national sponsor.
 It operates an ISO 9001:2015 quality-assured service, certified by Lloyd’s Register Quality Assurance and is an associate member of International Association of Lighthouse Authorities (IALA).
 It is also a corporate member of the International Marine Contractor Association (IMCA) and maintains active links with various other organisations and hydrographic offices worldwide.

 The aids to navigation services provided by MENAS are financed by the payment of Nav Dues (or Light Dues) by vessels making trading voyages into the Middle East Gulf.
-The present tariff is US$1.65 per 100NT capped to a maximum of 40,000 NT per trading voyage into the Middle East Gulf, (maximum bill per voyage is US$660) normally paid at the first port where cargo is taken on or discharged.
+The present tariff is US$2.00 per 100NT for vessels of 8,000 NT and above capped to a maximum of 49,999 NT per trading voyage into the Middle East Gulf, (maximum bill per voyage is US$999).
+Nav Dues are normally paid at the first port where cargo is taken on or discharged.

 It is a single regional charge for a regional service.
-Vessels of less than 15,000 NT have been exempt from MENAS Nav Dues since July 2006.
 All dues collected are exclusively utilised to cover operating costs and to improve the aids to navigation service in the Middle East Gulf region.